Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

         { "count": 1616, "bytes": 93240 }

-    Here is a breakdown that groups JavaScript objects by their class name, and non-string, non-script items by their C++ type name:
+    Here is a breakdown that groups JavaScript objects by their class name, non-string, non-script items by their C++ type name, and DOM nodes with their node name:

         {
           by: "coarseType",
           objects: { by: "objectClass" },
-          other:   { by: "internalType" }
+          other:   { by: "internalType" },
+          domNode: { by: "descriptiveType" }
         }

     which produces a result like this: